 Better cybersecurity for fraud detection

-Just like any other industry, in entertainment cybersecurity is very important.
+Just like in any other industry, in entertainment cybersecurity is very important.
 With the rise of the entertainment industry, its susceptibility to cyber-attacks also increases.
 Installing vicious malware and cases of ransomware are becoming much more common.

 In 2021, Funke Media Group was a victim of dangerous ransomware, which plagued more than 6000 computers.